clahi/Serverless-web-application/README.md

 ## AWS Cognito
 Created an Amazon Cognito user pool to manage our users' accounts.
 The static web has a page that enables customers to register as a new user, verify thier email address, and sign into the site.

+## Serverless Backend
+Created a Lambda function and Amazon DynamoDB to build a backend process for handling requests for the web applicaiton.

+## Amazon API Gateway
+Exposed the Lambda function we have created as a RESTful API.
+This API will be accessible on the public internet and will be secured using the Amazon Cognito user pool.
+This will turn the statically hosted website into a dynamic web application by adding client-side JavaScript that makes AJAX calls to the exposed APIs.